danielepo/FsBlog/README.md

 * [Bootstrap 3](http://getbootstrap.com/).

 ## Getting started
 Fork this repo!
-Then, from a command line, run
+Then, from a command line, cd into the code directory and run
 ```
 build
 ```